cvxgrp/qcml/README.md

       A*x == b
       s In K

-where `K` is a product cone of linear and second-order cones..
+where `K` is a symmetric product cone of linear and second-order cones.

 The front end provides an input language (and accompanying syntax) used to enter problems in text files.
 The front end is called with the text file